Form 843 Explained: How to Claim a Refund or Penalty Abatement

 Reasonable Cause Abatement

-The IRS will abate certain penalties if you can show you exercised ordinary business care and prudence but were nonetheless unable to meet your tax obligations.
+The IRS will abate certain penalties if you can show you exercised ordinary business care and prudence but were still unable to meet your tax obligations.
 The reasonable-cause categories the IRS regularly accepts include:

 • Death, serious illness, or unavoidable absence of the taxpayer or an immediate family member